XtroTheArctic/BindableProperties/README.md

 # Features

-* Privately settable property class as well as publicly settle propery class,
+* Privately settable property class as well as publicly settale one,
 * Ability of binding a property to another property (Both privately and publicly),
 * Support for empty value,
-* Event based value retrieval instead of query based value retrieval which becomes repetitive and leads to programming errors.
+* Event based value retrieval instead of on-demand value retrieval(classical way) which becomes repetitive and leads to programming errors.

 # Team Members